yaxu/icfp24/src/icfp.md

+---
+bibliography: src/Alpaca.json
+csl: acm-sig-proceedings.csl
+...

-# Representing patterns
+# Representing patterns in Functiona Reactive Programming

-Functional Reactive Programming (FRP) was first implemented by Conal Elliot in Fran [Functional Reactive Animation; @cite], based on a formal definition of behaviour as a continuous function of time.
+Functional Reactive Programming (FRP) was first implemented by Conal Elliot in Fran [@elliottFunctionalReactiveAnimation1997], based on a formal definition of behaviour as a continuous function of time.
 Popular implementations of FRP (e.g. the Elm language) have followed which have instead opted for discrete rather than continuous semantics.
 The following introduces an approach that